ShiqiYu/libfacedetection/README.md

 * minimal window size = 16
 * the heights of the face rectangles are scaled to 1.2 to fit the ground truth data in FDDB.

-Tips
+Tip
 -------------
-# Do NOT use the functions in multiple threads.
+* Do NOT use the functions in multiple threads.
 The memory used in the functions is not protected according to multiple threads.

 Author
 -------------